distbit0/distbit.xyz/_posts/2026-05-19-malicious-futarchy-proposal-strategies.md

 Permissioned review is not necessarily the only possible defense capable of addressing all of these attacks, though it is the only one I am aware of capable of doing so.
 A design that does so without recreating a trusted review layer would be a meaningful improvement over the mitigations described here.

+## A two-layer gatekeeper architecture

+A [validator-redirected revenue mechanism](https://ethresear.ch/t/validator-redirected-revenue/25248/40) could limit the authority assigned to this trusted review layer.
+Validators would determine how much revenue to redirect and which allocation mechanism should receive it, while a delegated futarchy contract would decide which proposals to fund.
+Validators are well positioned to set a funding rate, but asking them to evaluate specialized work proposal by proposal would give them a much broader and more demanding role.

+The recipient contract should fund an allocation mechanism rather than pay final recipients directly.
+This separates the decision about how much to fund from the decision about what to fund.
+It also avoids relying on equal budgets for accredited institutions, which can reward institutional status and completed tasks without establishing how much value the work creates.
+Such budgets can reinforce institutional complexity and a preference for work produced within recognized institutions.
+Futarchy instead gives informed traders an incentive to compare proposals by their expected effect on ASSET value.

+The delegated contract would contain the futarchy markets, allocation rules, grace periods, and moderator powers.
+After each market observation, moderators would have a grace period in which they could veto a proposal because its design or observed market behavior resembled an exploit.
+Replacing the moderators would then require validators to redirect revenue to a new contract instance rather than changing the validator layer itself.

+This creates a hierarchy of gatekeepers.
+Moderators supervise proposal creators, while validators supervise the moderator set.
+Validators would not assess individual proposals or continuously evaluate every moderator decision.
+They would intervene only when clear evidence showed that moderators had admitted an exploitative proposal or unjustifiably vetoed a legitimate one.
+Their narrow role limits the surface through which validator capture can affect allocation while retaining a mechanism for replacing captured or incompetent moderators.

+The initial allocation rule could keep one funding proposal incumbent until a challenger defeats it in a head-to-head futarchy market.
+Besides avoiding the complexity of allocating revenue across many small proposals, this makes the difference between the alternatives economically material enough to affect ASSET value and therefore produce a useful market signal.

 [Ethresearch thread](https://ethresear.ch/t/futarchy-is-insecure-without-a-trusted-gatekeeper/25235/)

 [^dynomight-futarchy]: The randomisation solution is introduced in Dynomight's [Prediction market does not imply causation](https://dynomight.net/prediction-market-causation/).
 See also [Futarchy's fundamental flaw](https://dynomight.net/futarchy/) for the related futarchy critique.